lazerwalker/playfab-twine/README.md

 With only a few lines of copy/pasted code, and a tiny bit of configuration, it will automatically gather user behavior for you to look at later.
 It will:

-- Track which nodes players visit, and in what order
+- Track which passages players visit, and in what order
 - Track any number of Twine variables
 - Give you the ability to easily show players choice graphs: